daniyalsaeed20/finance_manager/docs/features/goal-tracking.md

 # Goal Tracking Feature

 ## Overview
-The Goal Tracking feature allows barbers and salon owners to set monthly income goals and track their progress toward achieving them.
+The Goal Tracking feature allows users to set monthly income goals and track their progress toward achieving them.
 It provides motivation through visual progress indicators and helps users stay focused on their financial targets.

 ## Key Components